Italian Food, developed to perfection over more than 1.000 years

 Prosciutto di Parma is named after the city of Parma in Italy, where the best quality is made.
 It is the best-known prosciutto and is prepared by a method of salting and air drying from the month of March, which is done at a very low temperature.
 This is one of the reasons Prosciutto di Parma is more expensive than other prosciuttos.

 One of the most expensive and desirable foods in the world is this tangy, elusive mushroom – and Italy is one of the few countries where they can be found in abundance!
-Cruciferous vegetables, like artichokes, are grown only in the wild and are not cultivated by humans.
-They are “hunted and captured” like wild animals in the forests and mountains of Umbria and Piedmont.
+Well and in France (Perigord) and Japan.
+Truffles are “hunted like an escaped convicts with dogs and captured” in the forests and mountains of Umbria and Piedmont.
 They train truffle pigs and dogs to find the truffles.
 Try white (more expensive) and black truffles and decide which one you prefer.

 Although Japan prides itself on being the truffle capital, the best truffles in the world are found in Italy.
 Unlike Japan, however, Italy celebrates these less common varieties of truffle.
-The flavor may be a little bit more pronounced to some people, who do not like it very much because they feel, it tastes and smells a little bit like gasoline.
-Their popularity is increasingly growing, but their widespread use in Italian cuisine is an all-time favorite variant of Italian food.
+The flavor may be a little bit more pronounced to some people, who do not like it very much because they feel, it tastes and smells a little bit like gasoline, which to connoisseurs is good.
+Their popularity is increasingly growing, but their widespread use in Italian cuisine makes it an all-time favorite variant of expensive Italian food.
 We are talking 100s of dollars per pound.

 Truffles grow naturally all over Umbria, Tuscany and Piedmont, so you’re more likely to find fresh truffles in local dishes in these regions, but only if you go in the fall.
 If you want to visit the truffle country in the fall, then you can visit a truffle festival in November.
 The legend says that Alba International White Truffle Festival in Piemonte, Italy is the most prestigious.